muziejus/transverse/index.md

   (Berkeley: University of California Press, 2002).
 * Leonhard Euler, “Solutio Problematis Ad Geometriam Situs Pertinentis,” _Commentarii Academiae Scientiarum Imperial Petropolitanae_ 8 (1741).
 * ———, “The Solution of a Problem Relating to the Geometry of Position,” in _Graph Theory 1736–1936_, ed.
-Norman Biggs, E. Keith Lloyd, and Robin J. Wilson (Oxford: Clarendon Press, 1976)
+Norman Biggs, E. Keith Lloyd, and Robin J.
+  Wilson (Oxford: Clarendon Press, 1976)
 * Donna Haraway, “Situated Knowledges: The Science Question in Feminism and the Privilege of Partial Perspective," in *Simians, Cyborgs, and Women: The Reinvention of Nature* (New York: Routledge, 1991).
 * N. Katherine Hayles, _How We Think: Digital Media and Contemporary Technogenesis_ (Chicago: University of Chicago Press, 2012).
 * Martin Jay, “Scopic Regimes of Modernity,” in _Vision and Visuality_, ed.
   Hal Foster (Seattle: Bay Press, 1988).
+* Fredric Jameson, _Postmodernism, or, the Cultural Logic of Late Capitalism_ (Durham, Duke University Press, 1999).
 * Kevin Lynch, _The Image of the City_ (Cambridge: MIT Press, 1960).
 * Doreen Massey, _For Space_ (Los Angeles: Sage, 2005).
-* Timothy Mitchell, _Colonising Egypt_ (Berkeley: University of California Press, 1991).
+* Timothy Mitchell, _Colonising Egypt_ (Berkeley: University of California
+  Press, 1991).
 * Thomas Pynchon, _The Crying of Lot 49_ [1965] (New York: Perennial, 1986).
 * Amy D. Wells, “La cartographie comme outil d’analyse litteraire : des cartes metaphoriques aux cartes SIG,” in _Géographie poétique et cartographie